List Widget Overview [src]

 GtkTreeView and cell

-renderers is that they are fully themable using GTK CSS.
-This provides a
+renderers is that they are styleable using GTK CSS.
+This provides a lot of

-lot of flexibility.
-The themes that ship with GTK provide a few predefined
+flexibility.
+The themes that ship with GTK provide a few predefined list

-This style of list is low density, spacious and uses an outline focus ring.
+This rich list style is low density, spacious and uses an outline focus

 settings panels.
 Use the